Bappy38/Netflix-GPT/Notes/Deployment.md

 - In the `App settings` step, check if the `Build command` and `Build output directory` is correct or not (You can also protect the site with username and password if it's a private site).
 Hit next.
 - Review all the configuration you set.
 Provide the necessary environment variable.
 And hit `Save and Deploy`.
 - Visit deployed url once the deployment is done.

+**Now, whenever we push to the selected branch, our app will automatically deployed.**